aws-samples/aws-online-data-migration-workshop/module4/README.md

 		ls

-3. Head to the Storage Gateway AWS console and select **File Shares** from the left hand windows
+3. Navigate to the Storage Gateway AWS console and select **File Shares** from the left hand windows

     -   Select the file share the corresponds with your **Target-S3-Bucket**